Author: Dave Gee

 Feel the Burn

-Another pair of things that don’t go well together is fingers and hot surfaces.
-A reader sent me a story that proves it.
+Another pair of things that don't go well together is fingers and hot surfaces.
+A reader sent me this story.

-“I had a GWS Slowstick that had a brushed motor.
-I’m always looking for new ways to make my planes go faster, so of course, the brushed motor had to go.
-I didn’t want to buy a new motor for the Slowstick, so I looked in my parts box and found a brushless motor from a recently crashed model.
+"I had a GWS Slow Stick that originally had a brushed motor.
+I'm always looking for ways to make my planes go faster, so of course the brushed motor had to go.
+I didn't want to buy a new motor for the Slow Stick, so I looked in my parts box and found a brushless motor from a crashed model.
 The salvaged motor was installed and given an 8 x 5 prop.

 "Afterward I realized I had over-propped it, which caused the motor to pull too many amps, lock up, then catch on fire.
 Now I only use motors that match the factory recommendations for a given model, and I check the prop specs to make sure everything is compatible."